-Exhibit No. Description of Exhibit Location 10.31 First Amendment to Revolving Credit and Security Agreement, dated November 3, 2008, among Neogenomics, Inc., a Florida corporation, Neogenomics, Inc., a Nevada corporation, and CapitalSource Finance LLC Incorporated by reference to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2008, filed November 7, 2008 14.1 NeoGenomics, Inc. Code of Ethics for Senior Financial Officers and the Principal Executive Officer Incorporated by reference to the Company's Current Report on Form 8-K as filed with the SEC on April 15, 2005 21.1 Subsidiaries of Neogenomics, Inc., a Nevada corporation Provided herewith 23.1 Consent of Kingery & Crouse, P.A.
+Exhibit No. Description of Exhibit Location 10.31 First Amendment to Revolving Credit and Security Agreement, dated November 3, 2008, among Neogenomics, Inc., a Florida corporation, Neogenomics, Inc., a Nevada corporation, and CapitalSource Finance LLC Incorporated by reference to the Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 2008, filed November 7, 2008 14.1 NeoGenomics, Inc. Code of Ethics for Senior Financial Officers and the Principal Executive Officer Incorporated by reference to the Company's Current Report on Form 8-K as filed with the SEC on April 15, 2005 21.1 Subsidiaries of Neogenomics, Inc., a Nevada corporation Incorporated by reference to the Company's Registration Statement on Form S-1 as filed with the SEC on November 28, 2008.
+23.1 Consent of Kingery & Crouse, P.A.
 Provided herewith 23.2 Consent of Burton, Bartlett & Glogovac Included in Exhibit 5.1 24.1 Power of Attorney Included in the signature pages to the Registration Statement.